 Any one of the non-AP STAs affiliated with the non-AP MLD that is operating on one of the EMLSR links may initiate frame exchanges with the AP MLD.

+(#16338) When a non-AP STA of a non-AP MLD received an RTS frame from another non-AP STA in Triggered TXOP sharing procedure as defined in 35.2.1.2, the non-AP STA shall consider the RTS frame as the initial Control frame.

 35.2.1.2 Triggered TXOP sharing procedure